naman/naman.github.io/index.md

 ## News

+- **Feb'25**
+  - Our work on digital evidence for tech abuse was conditionally accepted in CSCW ‘25! 🎉
+  - Guest lecture for PSYCH311: Sexual Violence Research and Advocacy.

 - **Jan'25**
   - Started Decolonial Collective at UW-Madison.
 The collective is a reading group and sharing space for scholars interested in decolonial thought.